san-zrl/chess_openings/README.md

 ### Question 1: What are the most frequently used opening systems?

-We see the expected mix of are and complex opening systems for White which is due to the fact that the analysis was perfromed across all games independent of the players skill levels.
+We see the expected mix of are and complex opening systems for White which is due to the fact that the analysis was performed across all games independent of the players skill levels.

 The first three ranks contain complex systems with many variants that are probably used by more experienced players.
-The King\\'s Pawn Game is a special case since it is both a system that beginners learn first as well as a system that is sometimes used by experienced players.
+The King\'s Pawn Game is a special case since it is both a system that beginners learn first as well as a system that is sometimes used by experienced players.
 Rank 5 and 6 are examples of rare openings probably used by beginners.